 It has consistent and accurate colors with dithered 10-bit support (8-bit + FRC) for 1.07 billion colors and smooth gradients.
 The monitor covers ~95% of the DCI-P3 color space and ~90% Adobe RGB; equivalent to around 135% sRGB gamut size.

 Further, there’s a gamut clamp that can restrict the display’s native color output down to ~100% sRGB for better precision when viewing SDR/sRGB content.

 Without the sRGB clamp applied, colors will appear over-saturated when watching regular SDR content.
 Some users might prefer the extra saturation, but it’s good that you have the option to choose between the two.

 Moving on, the Samsung S80UA has a peak brightness of 300-nits, which is decent as the screen can get more than bright enough under normal lighting conditions.

 The static contrast ratio amounts to 1,000:1, which is standard for IPS monitors and means you won’t get quite as deep blacks as that of VA panel displays with ~3,000:1 contrast ratio.
-Of course, VA monitors have their own drawbacks, such as narrower viewing angles and gamma/saturation shift.
+Of course, VA monitors have their own drawbacks, such as narrower viewing angles and gamma/saturation shifts.